The shadow of regular black holes with asymptotically Minkowski core: Rotating Kerr-Like regular black hole with Minkowski core

 where $m(r)$ takes the form as

-We remark that throughout this paper we have set $G=1$.
+We have set $G=1$ throughout this paper.
+We remark that the above metric form can be understood as the solution of Einstein field equation in which the gravitational field is coupled to a nonlinear Maxwell field.
+The physical source of the regular black hole could be interpreted as the nonlinear electromagnetic field \cite{Ayon-Beato:1998hmi}.
+The generic form of the stress-energy tensor and the discussion on the violation of the strong energy condition is presented in \cite {Ling:2021olm}.

 This sort of regular black holes exhibits the following two prominent characters.
 Firstly, the exponentially suppressing form of Newton potential leads to a non-singular Minkowski core at the center of the black hole, which was originally proposed in \cite{Xiang:2013sza}, but with the specific form of $\gamma=0, n=2$.
 Secondly, under the condition $3/n<\gamma<n$, the Kretschmann scalar curvature can be always sub-Planckian regardless the mass of black holes once the parameter $g$ is appropriately fixed.
 Finally, the correspondence of such regular black holes to the ones with asymptotically de Sitter core has been pointed out in \cite {Ling:2021olm}, where $m(r)$ takes the form as

 Specially, $\gamma=2/3,n=2$ leads to Bardeen black hole, while $\gamma=1,n=3$ leads to Hayward black hole.